Memorable Manitobans: David Henry McFadden (1856-1935)

 He held at one time or other all the municipal offices in Emerson, including Mayor (1889-1890).
-He was elected MLA for Emerson in the 1892, 1896, 1899, and 1903 general elections, and served as Provincial Secretary and Municipal Commissioner in the Roblin government until 1907, when he was unsuccessful in the general election.
+He was elected MLA for Emerson in the 1892, 1896, 1899, 1900, and 1903 elections, and served as Provincial Secretary and Municipal Commissioner in the Roblin government until 1907, when he was unsuccessful in the general election.
 He was elected for Emerson in the 1910 general election and was re-elected in 1914.
 In 1917, he was implicated in a report by judge George Paterson over allegations of fraud in rural road building activities.
 He was defeated in the 1922 provincial general election.

 Birth and death registrations, Manitoba Vital Statistics.